dmcdaniel12/MageSaCCA/README.md

 ## Future TODO

-* Add in API handling of updated categories for smaller projects or people who are uncomfortable editing MySQL with a script directly.
+Note: These are in no particular order.
+As I get them completed, I will strike them off the list.

 * Automatically run index once completed
 * Better support for sites w/ unique category configurations
 * Allow people to set their own clearance amount in the config section
+* Add in API handling of updated categories for smaller projects or people who are uncomfortable editing MySQL with a script directly.

 ## Contributing